lloydkevin/hugo-wd/content/post/2006-10-31-5-steps-to-simple-seo.md

   - SEO

 ---
-I like how they put it, &#8220;SEO isn&#8217;t rocket science it&#8217;s more like magic&#8221;.
-I&#8217;m not saying that these steps should replace major SEO from experts.
+I like how they put it, &#8220;SEO isn't rocket science it's more like magic&#8221;.
+I'm not saying that these steps should replace major SEO from experts.
 Well, maybe I am.
-If you&#8217;re started out from zero SEO I would suggest these tips to you.
+If you're started out from zero SEO I would suggest these tips to you.
 This way you would understand what SEO and why it is important.
-That way when you do get into the position (money-wise) where you do need an expert you&#8217;ll know what you&#8217;re paying for.
+That way when you do get into the position (money-wise) where you do need an expert you'll know what you're paying for.

 [Search Engine Optimization Made Simple][1] from WebDesign at [About.com][2]

   1. Pick a Target Phrase